ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 - `ImplementsNode`: Implements the `Node` interface.
 - `IdField`: Selects the property that represents the unique identifier of the object.
-- `ResolveNode` / `ResolveNodeWith`: Method that refetches the object by its Id, also called the _node resolver_.
+- `ResolveNode` / `ResolveNodeWith`: Method that re-fetches the object by its Id, also called the _node resolver_.
 If these methods are chained after `IdField`, they automatically infer the correct type of the `id` argument.

 ```csharp
 public class Product